GoogleChrome/developer.chrome.com/site/en/blog/has-with-cq-m105/index.md

 }
 ```

-Setting the `container-type` to `inline-size` says we want to query for the inline-direction size of the parent.
+Setting the `container-type` to `inline-size` queries the inline-direction size of the parent.
 In latin languages like english, this would be the width of the card, since the text flows inline from left to right.

 Now, we can use that container to apply styles to any of its children using `@container`: